simondlr/computingcommons/manuscript/introduction.md

+# A Work in Progress

+A big disclaimer.
+This book is still a work in progress.
+You will find disjointed thoughts and parts where I make notes for myself ((such as this, using double brackets)).

 # Introduction

 "It's like a big spreadsheet".
 Susan Athey, Stanford Professor, describing Bitcoin in a TV insert on [aimed at kids](http://www.youtube.com/watch?v=9KJVyATgtrE).